Sos Eltis

 Sos Eltis is an English author.
 She is a fellow and tutor in English at Brasenose College, Oxford.
-She is a nineteenth- and twentieth-century specialist, with a special interest in theatre. she is also Vice-Principal of the College.
+She is a nineteenth- and twentieth-century specialist, with a special interest in theatre.

-Eltis is the author of Revising Wilde: Society and Subversion in the plays of Oscar Wilde, which has been described as "a radical re-examination of the plays of Oscar Wilde", and of Acts of Desire: Women and Sex on Stage 1800-1930.
+Eltis is the author of Revising Wilde: Society and Subversion in the Plays of Oscar Wilde, which has been described as "a radical re-examination of the plays of Oscar Wilde", and of Acts of Desire: Women and Sex on Stage 1800–1930.

-Eltis is a keen oarswoman, is a vegetarian and has two sons.

 Eltis is married to the English novelist Mark Haddon, author of The Curious Incident of the Dog in the Night-Time, which is dedicated to her.